dmftwdft/DMFTwDFT3/README.md

 - For GNU compilers, it is assumed that `liblapack.a`, `libblas.a` and GSL libraries are installed in the `/usr/local/lib/` directory.
 If not, modify `LALIB` and `GSLLIB` in `Makefile.in` to point to the correct location.
 Additionally, set compiler flags in `FFLAGSEXTRA`.

-- Keep every compiled component on the same architecture.
-On Apple Silicon, the provided `environment.macos.yml` creates a native `arm64` environment and `config/Makefile.in.mac` defaults to the native architecture.
-Build Wannier90, DMFTwDFT and any DFT interfaces against the same conda environment.
-Do not mix an `x86_64` Wannier90 binary with `arm64` conda BLAS/MPI libraries, or the reverse.
+- Keep every compiled component on the same architecture and MPI stack.
+On Apple Silicon, use Homebrew OpenMPI consistently for `mpirun`, `mpi4py`, DMFTwDFT, CTQMC, Wannier90, and DFT interfaces.
+Do not mix Homebrew OpenMPI with conda MPICH-linked binaries or Python extensions.

 - For Intel builds on Linux, the Python environment still comes from `environment.yml`; only the Fortran/MPI compiler stack is external and should come from your Intel oneAPI module or shell setup.